sibojia/sparco/README.md

 The codebase has been designed to support the calling of CSC in multiple contexts, allowing the ability to include CSC as part of a larger data-processing pipeline.
 However, a default entry point for the code is provided by the `csc` script.
 This script allows convolutional sparse coding to be carried out (with flexible configuration) on a single dataset.

-The `csc` script builds a configuration dictionary.
+The `csc.py` script builds a configuration dictionary.
 This dictionary is built from two sources:

 - command line options
 - a local configuration file, which must either reside in the user's home directory or have its location passed as a command line option

-Given the presence of this script on the path, a call to `csc` might look like:
+Given the presence of this script on the path, a call to `csc.py` might look like:

-    ❯ csc -i /path/to/dir/with/my/h5/files -o /path/to/output/directory \
+    ❯ csc.py -i /path/to/dir/with/my/h5/files -o /path/to/output/directory \
     -C /path/to/config/file

 The input path (`-i`), is expected to be a directory containing one or more `.h5` files at the top level.
 The output path (`-o`) can be an arbitrary directory.
 All directories in the output path that do not already exist will be arbitrarily created.
 Details on the format of the config file pointed to by `-C` can be found in [](#configuration-file-structure). `csc` will run until it has hit the configured number of iterations.
 As of yet, there is no way to quit cleanly-- a kill/interrupt signal must be used (Ctrl-C on Unix).

 Assuming `mpirun` is in `$PATH`, to run the code over mpi with, say, 4 processes:

-    ❯ mpirun -n4 csc command-line-options...
+    ❯ mpirun -n4 csc.py command-line-options...

 ## Configuration